Product Focus: Glove Boxes

 Glove boxes are enclosed, controlled environment chambers that serve as isolation or containment spaces for laboratory work.
 Most glove boxes operate in isolation mode, under positive pressure, to protect samples or experiments from the environment.
 More costly containment boxes shield operators from the process.

-Mike Buckwalter, publications director at Terra Universal (Fullerton, CA), cautions buyers to be aware of the differences between containment and isolation and make sure they don’t confuse one for the other.
+Mike Buckwalter, publications director at Terra Universal (Fullerton, CA), cautions potential customers to be aware of the differences between containment and isolation and make sure they don’t confuse one for the other.
 “They are not interchangeable,” he says.
 In the glove box marketplace, Terra’s strength has traditionally been isolation units.
 But the company has received orders for sophisticated containment boxes as well.
 One was for conducting experiments on a highly pathogenic, anaerobic strain of tuberculosis.
 Terra provided the anaerobic environment in a containment-type design in which all manipulations occurred under negative pressure.

 Glove box sterilization is critical for most applications involving organisms, whether pathogenic or not.
 Glove boxes tend to stay cleaner than simpler tissue culture hoods, but when they become contaminated, they are harder to clean.

 Periodic sterilization prevents the viral and bacterial contamination of cell cultures and animal subjects and reduces the likelihood of subsequent infection or cross-contamination in the case of infectious agents.

 Hydrogen peroxide vapor is the most efficient way to sterilize a glove box, as the gas penetrates into every corner of the unit.
 However, the process requires hard-plumbing a gas tank to the side of the glove box, and the gas cylinder must be replaced periodically.